-+12 A little while back I published a Writing Tips article on Tall And True titled, Writing First Sentences (March 2018).
-The piece was in part inspired by a series I have been posting to Instagram of photos of books tagged as #bookcovers and #firstsentences.
+12+ In April 2018, I published a writing tips article on Tall And True titled, Writing First Sentences.
+The piece was in part inspired by a homage series I have been posting to Instagram with photos of books and their opening sentences, tagged #bookcovers and #firstsentences (as @tallandtrueweb).

 For instance, again from Dog on It (with a link to my Instagram post):